IHE/ITI.mXDE/input/pagecontent/issues.md

 ### Significant Changes from Revision 1.2 (PDF)

+1.3.0 Trial-Implementation

+- Public Comment resolution
-- Converted to an IG, no content updates
+- Converted to an IG
-- Moved definition of Provenance here from QEDm as that enables it to be more specific to where the data are transformed
+- Moved definition of Provenance here from QEDm as that enables it to be more specific to where the data are transformed.
-- Added examples of transform and thus use of Provenance
+- Added examples of transform and thus use of Provenance.
 - Include CapabilityStatements for the actors
+- architect using Content Consumer and grouping with Document Sharing
-- Depends on MHD, PDQm, PIXm, and BALP
+- depends on MHD, PDQm, PIXm, and BALP
-- Using Document Source actor rather than updating the XDS transactions (was [mXDE_003](https://github.com/IHE/ITI.mXDE/issues/3) )

 ## Issues